Ready to escape city life for some peace and tranquility? Replenish your soul with a visit to one of these gorgeous waterfalls in New York state.

 The Empire State is hiding some fantastic spots for waterfall hiking and photography.
 Not sure where to begin?
 This guide will uncover these hidden gems, so you can enjoy them.

 Want to explore even more locations outside the Big Apple?
 Here are five beautiful places in New York State you must visit to create unforgettable memories.
-Also check out these unmissable places to visit in upstate New York.
+Also use this 9-day New York State itinerary to see these unmissable places to visit in upstate New York.

 Get your hiking boots and raincoat ready to discover NY State waterfalls that will take your breath away.